FelDev/felixparadis.com-v3/content/posts/scrollbar-layout-shift/index.md

 date: 2022-03-27T10:14:01-05:00
 # lastmod: 2022-01-17T10:14:01-05:00
 slug: "avoiding-layout-shifts-caused-by-disapearing-scrollbars"
-tags: ["tutorial", "javascript"]
+tags: ["tutorial", "javaScript"]
-description: ""
+description: "When scrollbars disapear, they can cause a page's layout to shift.
+Learn how to avoid that with a few lines of JavaScript"
 images: ["/posts/avoiding-layout-shifts-caused-by-disapearing-scrollbars/banner.jpg"]
 previewImage: "banner.jpg"
 previewImageFallback: "banner.jpg"